ngyl88/project-express-stock/README.md

 The REST API allows user to maintain a watchlist on the stock market and users will be able to query the latest transaction information upon login.

+### Features
+* Maintaining a personalised stock watchlist
+* Query of latest transaction information for stocks on watchlist
+* Token Expiration within 30 minutes

 ## Documentation
 - [API documentation](https://express-stock-30545.herokuapp.com/api-docs/)